mecmartini/soulweb-docs/docs/drupal/drupal_basic_configuration.md

 #### 4. Disable Drupal caching

-Open `settings.local.php` and uncomment (or add) this line to enable the null cache service:
+Open `settings.local.php` and be sure the following line is present and uncommented to enable the null cache service, otherwise add it to the end of the file:

     $settings['container_yamls'][] = DRUPAL_ROOT . '/sites/development.services.yml';